python-attrs/attrs/docs/why.rst

    >>> c1.first_name
    'Katelyn'

-…while classes created with :func:`collections.namedtuple` inherit from tuple and are therefore immutable:
+…while classes created with :func:`collections.namedtuple` inherit from tuple and are therefore always immutable:

 .. doctest::